Funj Sultanate

-The Funj Sultanate, also known as Funjistan, Sultanate of Sennar (Note: After its capital Sennar.) or Blue Sultanate (Note: Due to the traditional Sudanese convention of referring to black people as blue.
-Arabic translation: السلطنة الزرقاء) was a kingdom in what is now Sudan, northwestern Eritrea and western Ethiopia.
-Founded in 1504 by the Funj people, it quickly converted to Islam, although this conversion was only nominal.
-Until a more orthodox form of Islam took hold in the 18th century, the state remained an "African empire with a Muslim façade", coming to rule over an ethnically diverse population.

-At its greatest extent the polity extended from the Third Cataract southwards to the Ethiopian Highlands and Sobat River, east to the Red Sea, and west to Kordofan and the Nuba Mountains.
-It reached its peak in the late 17th century, but declined and eventually fell apart in the 18th and 19th centuries.
-In 1821, the last sultan, greatly reduced in power, surrendered to the Ottoman Egyptian invasion without resistance.
+The Funj Sultanate, also known as Funjistan, Sultanate of Sennar or Blue Sultanate (Note: Due to the traditional Sudanese Arabic use of blue to refer to black people.
+Arabic translation: السلطنة الزرقاء) was an Islamic kingdom in what is now Sudan, northwestern Eritrea and western Ethiopia.
+Succeeding the medieval Nubian kingdoms of Makuria and Alodia, it was established in 1504 by Sultan Amara Dunqas, a convert to Islam who founded its capital Sennar on the Blue Nile.
+It was dominated by the Funj people, an arabized people of unclear ethnic origin who ruled over an ethnically diverse population including Nubians, Beja, Bedouin and Hamaj.
+It reached its peak in the late 17th century, when it extended from the Third Cataract southwards to the western fringes of the Ethiopian Highlands and the Sobat River, east to the Red Sea, and west to Kordofan and the Nuba Mountains.
+It encouraged the spread of Islam by inviting Sufi holymen, which in turn also accelerated Arabization and the formation of the modern Sudanese Arab tribes.
+In the 18th century the power of the Funj declined, especially after the Hamaj seized power in a coup in 1762.
+From the late 18th century the Sultanate disintegrated and was torn apart by civil wars.
+In 1821 the last sultan, greatly reduced in power, was forced to surrender to the Turco-Egyptian conquest.